We’re here to talk about the popular kids’ TV show, Bluey. There’s so much to say about this unique Australian cartoon.

-This might seem like a ridiculous reason to not allow a child to watch a TV show, however, for busy parents or parents with a laid back parenting style, it’s reason enough.
+This might seem like a ridiculous reason to not allow a child to watch a TV show, however, for busy parents or parents with a laid-back parenting style, it’s reason enough.

 The kids act like kids

 A complaint some caregivers have about the show is the behavior of Bluey, Bingo, and the other kids.
-Parents worry their children will copy what they see on the show start displaying some untoward behaviors.
+Parents worry their children will copy what they see on the show and start displaying some untoward behaviors.

 Is this a valid concern?

 For some children, yes.
-However, the show provides realistic (apart from the whole talking dogs thing) representation of normal childhood behaviors, which can provide opportunities to talk to young children about kind vs unkind behaviors and how to better handle various situations.
+However, the show provides a realistic (apart from the whole talking dogs thing) representation of normal childhood behaviors, which can provide opportunities to talk to young children about kind vs unkind behaviors and how to better handle various situations.